k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_Docker_Installation_V7.6.md

 ### Load the Images

-1. Open a CLI and navigate to the K2V_TDM directory you created.
+1. Open a CLI and navigate to the K2V_TDM directory you've created.
 2. Uncompress the files as shown (that is, load the images).
 3. Note that if the precise name of the specific image is different than shown, use the name that you downloaded.